ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 |Yammer|Text messaging|Avoid personal or sensitive data|Dedicated app on device|Internal|
 |YouTube|Video sharing tool: Video, streaming and chat|Avoid personal or sensitive data|Web/browser based use|Internal/External|
 |Zoom|Communication tool: Video, voice and chat|Avoid personal or sensitive data|Web/browser based use|External meetings|

+## NHS Track and Trace

+The official [NHS Covid-19](https://www.nhs.uk/apps-library/nhs-covid-19/) app was designed by the NHS.
+It provides contact tracing, local area alerts and venue check-in.
+It enables you to protect yourself and your loved ones.
+After installing the app, you'll receive an alert if you have been in close contact with other people who have tested positive for coronavirus.
+You can then take action to avoid passing the virus on, for example by self-isolating.

+From a security perspective, it is safe for you to use the app on your personal or MoJ issued devices.
+There are no extra risks for colleagues with security clearance, such as SC and DV.

+Install the app from the official device App Store if you wish to do so.

+**Note:** The MoJ locks down some mobile devices, for example Quantum.
+Device controls prevent you installing the NHS app on these devices.

+You might have both a personal and an MoJ issued device.
+Think about which device makes most sense to use with the app.
+It's best to install on the device that you carry with you and use most of the time.
+You could install on all your devices if you prefer.

+Some people work in 'contact' environments.
+These have protective measures in place, for example transparent panels.
+When these measures protect you, turn off the app's Bluetooth mode.
+This prevents the app recording a false alert.

+Similarly, you might leave your mobile device away from you at times.
+An example is putting the device in a locker during a sports activity.
+Switch off the app's Bluetooth mode during this time to prevent false alerts.

 ## Other tools